 The Group intends to dedicate around 100 million euros of its Innovation expenses every year to reduce its carbon footprint and that of its customers.
 In addition to Innovation expenses, cumulative capital expenditure since 2014 totaled around 300 million euros in biomethane and hydrogen mobility.

 The air is a common, vital and universal good.
 Its quality is threatened in many parts of the world by unbalanced development, causing public health problems (heart disease, strokes, and respiratory diseases) and exacting a substantial cost, both human and financial, to society.

 Air pollutants are multiple: NOx, SOx, particulate matter (PM10, PM2.5), etc. The air pollution is caused in part by the burning of fossil fuels.

 Air Liquide acts responsibly to preserve environment and public health, with the objective of improving air quality and fight against global warming.

-In 2015, the hydrogen supplied by Air Liquide to refineries (nearly two thirds of the quantity sold by Air Liquide) avoided discharging 1.2 million tons of sulfur oxides into the atmosphere which is nearly four times as much as the total sulfur oxide emissions of a country like France.
+In 2018, the hydrogen supplied by Air Liquide to its customers’ refineries resulted in the avoidance of 1.6 million tons of sulfur oxide emissions being discharged into the atmosphere, which is more than ten times as much as the total sulfur oxide emissions of a country like France.